Editorial Guidelines

 Zoom

-Unless referring specifically to Zoom, which is a trademarked video online platform, please use generic terms like videoconference or teleconference.
+Unless referring specifically to Zoom, which is a trademarked video online platform, use generic terms like videoconference or teleconference.

 Active and Passive Voice